-The City recognizes the importance of engaging with the community to ensure buy-in to its tree planting efforts.
-Property owner and resident engagement on public space planting includes the following:
+The City recognizes the importance of engaging with the community to ensure buy-in to its tree-planting efforts.
+Property owner and resident engagement efforts regarding public space planting include the following:

 - For locations that the City selects for an upcoming tree planting, a letter is mailed to the adjacent property owner to invite a response on which of three tree species they prefer or if they prefer a tree not be planted.
 The City will make all efforts to accommodate the species preference indicated.
-To maximize diversity of plantings, provide flexibility in allocating the right tree for each unique location, and increase the ability of each resident to get their preferred tree, the City no longer allocates single species on a block-by-block basis and different species will be allowed for each planting location. - Tree planting requests may be submitted by an adjacent property owner.
-Requests will be considered along with the planting locations the City identifies on its own.
-A formal system for requesting a public space tree planting will be implemented by the end of FY23. - The City responds to resident inquiries about trees that are planted.
+To maximize the diversity of plantings, provide flexibility in allocating the right tree for each unique location, and increase the ability of each resident to get their preferred tree, the City no longer allocates single species on a block-by-block basis and different species will be allowed for each planting location. - Tree planting requests may be submitted by an adjacent property owner through the City's website.
+Requests are considered along with other planting locations the City identifies and are selected based on the prioritization factors mentioned above. - The City responds to resident inquiries about trees that are planted.
 The goal is that residents will be enthusiastic about trees being planted in public space and will take it upon themselves to aid in caring for trees the City plants.
-Good customer service and public relations are essential to creating this buyin.
+Good customer service and public relations are essential to creating this buy-in - A list and map of upcoming public space tree plantings is published on the City's website each season so City residents can be informed of the City's tree planting activities.